odoo/documentation/content/developer/howtos/upgrade_custom_db.rst

 This process will help detect further issues that are not identified during the module installation and can only be detected in runtime.
-For example, deprecated calls to standard python or OWL functions, non existing references to standard fields, etc.
+For example, deprecated calls to standard python or OWL functions, non-existing references to standard fields, etc.

-We recommend to test all the customization, specially the following elements:
+We recommend to test all the customization, especially the following elements:

 - Views
 - Email templates